13 Let the People Talk: An Overview of Oral Histories in Archives

 Icon for the Creative Commons Attribution-NonCommercial 4.0 International License

-Contemporary Issues in Collection Management Copyright © 2023 by Alyssa De'Ath; Lindsay Cline; and Lothian Taylor is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.
+Contemporary Issues in Collection Management Copyright © 2024 by Copyright for each chapter is held by the Individual Authors. is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.

 Share This Book